Important University Policies

 Non-Discrimination Policy and Discrimination Grievance Procedures

-Any student, employee, applicant for employment or admission, participant in University activities or other person who believes he or she was subject to discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
+Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
 Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity/discrimination/ or contact OIE at (406) 994-2042, Hamilton Hall Room 118.

-- Such conduct is so pervasive or severe that it has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or limiting participation in University programs;
+- when such conduct has the purpose or effect of unreasonably interfering with an individual’s employment or academic performance.

 Title IX of Education Amendments of 1972 (Title IX)

 Title IX of the Education Amendments of 1972 (“Title IX”) and the Montana Human Rights Act prohibit discrimination on the basis of sex in education programs and activities.
-Discrimination based upon sex can include sexual harassment or sexual violence, such as sexual intercourse without consent, sexual assault, and sexual coercion.
+Discrimination based upon sex can include sexual harassment or sexual violence.
 Title IX also prohibits gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.

-The Title IX Coordinator for Montana State University-Bozeman is:
+The Title IX Coordinator for Montana State University is:

 Montana State University